Compare Christ to Taoism

 Christ is a dynamic savior, entering into our life, freeing us from all that opposes God, and making us one with Him.
 Tao does not acknowledge sin, because it has no solution for it.
 It seeks either to re-label it or ignore it, imagining a harmony between disharmonious things.
 But sin is real, and only through Christ can it be defeated.
-While Tao seeks to harmonize opposites, Christ harmonizes us with God.
+While Tao seeks to harmonize opposites via philosophy, Christ harmonizes us with God in reality.
 Tao believes all men are by nature good.
 The Bible agrees with that, but also shows us our evil nature.
 Through Christ’s death and resurrection, we have a practical way to overcome both sin’s guilt and power.

 I hope you can see how similar Tao is to Christ.
 If you are Taoist, I would welcome you to consider the Person of Jesus Christ.
 By analogy, consider the matter of “friendship.”
 We may all agree that the principle of friendship, with such qualities as companionship, understanding, loyalty, and love, is a good thing.
 But if you just have the principle of friendship, and yet have no actual friends, the principle falls short.

 It seems the genius of Lao Tzu was to see the principle of God, hundreds of years before He came to become incarnated in the Person of Jesus Christ.
 Now that He is here, available to bring you into the living Way, it would be a shame to miss Him in preference to following a mere principle.